 - Passenger bus collisions;

-- A drunk driving accident in which the driver was behind the wheel of a work vehicle;
+- A distracted driving accident in which the driver was behind the wheel of a work vehicle;

-- A single-car accident involving a taxi carrying a passenger; or
+- A single-car accident involving a taxi or rideshare vehicle carrying a passenger; or

 - A dump truck side-swiping a cyclist or hitting a pedestrian.